LewisResearchGroup/ms-mint/README.md

 Mint ca be used to cluster the extracted data.
 An agglomerative hierarchical clustering is a bottom-up clustering technique where each data point starts as its own cluster and then are merged with other clusters in a hierarchical manner based on their proximity or similarity until a single cluster is formed or a specified stopping criteria is met.
 The proximity is usually determined by a distance metric, such as Euclidean distance, and the similarity is usually determined by a linkage function, such as ward linkage or complete linkage.
 The result is a tree-like representation called a dendrogram, which can be used to determine the number of clusters and the cluster assignments of the data points.

 Mint uses `scipy.spartial.distance` to generate the distance matrix and `scipy.cluster.hierarchy.linkage` to perform the clustering.
 By default a 'cosine' metric is used to calculate the distances.
 Distances between row vectors and column vectors respectively can also be done using different metrics for each set.
 To do so a tuple with the names of the metrics has to be provided: `mint.hierarchical_clustering(metric=("euclidean", "cosine")`.

+Before clustering the data can be transformed and scaled.
+By default `log2p1(x) = log_2(x+1)` is used to transform the data and the standard scaler (z-scores) is used to normalize the variables for each target.

     mint.plot.hierarchical_clustering(
         data=None,  # Optional, dataframe. if None, mint.crosstab(targets_var) is executed to generate the data. peak_labels=None,  # List of targets to include